The constraint tensor for null hypersurfaces: The constraint tensor

 \subsection{Constraint tensor along the null direction $n$}

-The following theorem finds the explicit expressions for the contractions $\Rtensor(n,\cdot)$, $\Rtensor(n,n)$.
-We emphasize that the result does not require any topological assumption on $\N$.
-In particular, the null hypersurface data does not need to be foliated by sections. \begin{theorem} Consider null hypersurface data $\D=\hypdata$ and let $\Rtensor$ be the constraint tensor.
-Then,
+The following theorem finds the explicit expressions for the contractions $\Rtensor(n,\cdot)$, $\Rtensor(n,n)$.\ For that we will need the contraction $\Riemo_{(ab)}n^a$, which has been computed in Appendix \ref{app:curvature:null} (see Lemma \ref{lem:Riemo:contracted:with:n}).\ We emphasize that the result does not require any topological assumption on $\N$.
+In particular, the null hypersurface data does not need to be foliated by sections. \begin{theorem} Consider null hypersurface data $\hypdata$.\ The constraint tensor $\Rtensor$ verifies